 To make your anonymous portraits interesting to look at, use smoke grenades during your shoot.

-This will not only add a boost of colour to your image, but turn a simple faceless portrait into a haunting work of art.
+This will not only add a boost of color to your image, but turn a simple faceless portrait into a haunting work of art.

 3. Or Photograph Silhouettes Using Smoke Bomb Photography